Devin Nunes all in on Trump 'TRUTH' social media platform, says he is still 'doing a public service' - 1010 WCSI

 Nunes said he has “always flirted with technology,” noting he was one of the first in Congress to send text messages to constituents, beginning as early as 2009.
 Nunes also developed the digital arm of the National Republican Congressional Committee.

 “I was the first to be shadow-banned on Twitter.
-I was the first on to go to Parler and be on the website and app,” Nunes said.
+I was the first one to go to Parler and be on the website and app,” Nunes said.
 “This has long been a problem.”

 “If we don’t get some alternative media platforms going, it is going to be really tough,” Nunes said.